WEST PAPUA OPEN DAY, SUNDAY 23 NOVEMBER 2023

 Clovis Mwamba reading from The Meteorite Memos, with English translations read by Rev. Dr Robert Stringer (West Papua Womens Office in Docklands, 23 November 2023).

-THE METEORITE MEMOS is a collection of poems written by Clovis Mwamba as memory codes for the visceral accounts of torture and desecrations he observed and were whispered to him by fellow prisoners in a secret military prison in his homeland between 1998 and 1999.
+The Meteorite Memos is a collection of poems written by Clovis Mwamba as memory codes for the visceral accounts of torture and desecrations he observed and were whispered to him by fellow prisoners in a secret military prison in his homeland, the Democratic Republic of Congo, between 1998 and 1999.
 Many were smuggled out of the prison by Maggie Kiembe, Clovis courageous wife.
 The essays, written later, illuminate elements of Congo indigenous cultures by which the people of this resource rich nation survive the deceit and corruption of western extractive companies and the Congo politicians they influence and manipulate.
 Written in French and translated to English by Timothy Mathieson, Clovis’ memoir is …

 ” … a story of blood and filth, of months spent in prison, a witness to dozens of people beaten and killed.
 Mwamba smuggled this tale out one piece at a time, in chapters of violence scrawled on tiny scraps of paper.
 His handwriting covers a chewing gum wrapper, another note fills a wrapper stripped from a tin of pilchards.
 More often, flattened cigarette packs acted as parchment.